RoboBrainCode/Docs/README.md

  5. After following the instructions in the second part of this guide, you should have made sure your changes are working at http://test.robobrain.me.

- 5. If they work correctly on `test`, merge to the `production` branch.
+ 6. If they work correctly on `test`, merge to the `production` branch.
 Then follow more instructions in the second part of the guide to finish your deploy.
  > **Important:** Currently, be careful to not overwrite the `Gruntfile.js` on the `production` branch or it will use the test database instead of the production one.

- 6. For Backend, run `sudo pip install -r requirements.txt` to install all your Python dependencies.
+ 7. For Backend, run `sudo pip install -r requirements.txt` to install all your Python dependencies.

- 7. If all goes well, run `python manage.py runserver` and you should be able to see your Django backend running on http://localhost:8000.
+ 8. If all goes well, run `python manage.py runserver` and you should be able to see your Django backend running on http://localhost:8000.
- > **Note:** We are currently fixing an issue with the `uwsgi` dependency, so this might not work.

- 8. If they work correctly on `test`, merge to the `production` branch.
-Then follow more instructions in the second part of the guide to finish your deploy.
- > **Important:** Currently, be careful to not overwrite the `manage.py` on the `production` branch or it will use the test database instead of the production one.
+ 9. You should do your development on a separate feature branch `myfeature`.
+After testing locally, you should merge the branch to `master` by checking out `master` and executing `git merge --no-ff myfeature`.
+More details can be found here: [A Successful Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).

+ 10. At this point, you should probably proceed with the steps in this section - [How to use AWS to deploy](#how-to-use-aws-to-deploy) to ensure access to the AWS instances.
+Run `fab test_deploy:deedy` if your username is `deedy` to deploy your changes to http://test.robobrain.me.

+	> **Note:** The fab scripts are currently in their beginning stages and may run into issues with unexpected behavior such as addition of new libraries.

+ 11. If everything works there, run `fab prod_deploy:deedy` (if `deedy` is your username) to deploy to http://robobrain.me.

+	> **Note:** By default, without a specified username, fab uses `ubuntu`.
+On `test_deploy`, this automagically works without requiring any other forms of authentication.
+On `prod_deploy` however, this doesn't work because it cannot authenticate our git account through fab for some reason.